-- c.
+- b.
+The patient has had two consecutive blood glucose values greater than a hospital-defined limit (e.g., 250 mg/dL) that have not decreased with insulin administration, have not been corrected by insulin pump setting changes as ordered by the prescriber, and have not been reduced by changes in the insertion site or tubing. - c.
 The patient's representative is not available on site and/or does not respond to a call/text while on site within a timeframe determined by the hospital. - d.
-The insulin pump malfunctions and cannot be remedied within 1 hour (see guideline #37). - e.
-The insulin pump is temporarily halted for longer than 1 hour (see guideline #39). - 6) Guidelines should be provided for prescribers converting insulin pump therapy to subcutaneous injections or intravenous infusions if the insulin pump must be discontinued.
-These guidelines should include a process to help determine the patient's current total daily dose of insulin via the insulin pump, including the patient's typical nutritional bolus and correction bolus doses. - 7) The hospital should specify how to disconnect an insulin pump, how to label it, and whether to store it or send it home with a responsible family member. - 8) Any decision to reinstate the insulin pump should be based on the same criteria noted in guidelines # 3 and 4.
+The insulin pump malfunctions and cannot be remedied within 1 hour (see recommendation #37). - e.
+The insulin pump is temporarily halted for longer than 1 hour (see recommendation #39). - 6) Guidelines should be provided for prescribers converting insulin pump therapy to subcutaneous injections or intravenous infusions if the insulin pump must be discontinued.
+These guidelines should include a process to help determine the patient's current total daily dose of insulin via the insulin pump, including the patient's typical nutritional bolus and correction bolus doses. - 7) The hospital should specify how to disconnect an insulin pump, how to label it, and whether to store it or send it home with a responsible family member. - 8) Any decision to reinstate the insulin pump should be based on the same criteria noted in recommendations #3 and 4.